 Broadest financial inclusion program in Africa

-The new Nigerian national ID card was launched on 28 August 2014 by President Jonathan Goodluck.
+President Jonathan Goodluck launched the new Nigerian national ID card on 28 August 2014.

-Nigeria is often referred to as the "Giant of Africa", owing to its population with over 200 million inhabitants at the end of 2019, the largest in Africa.
+Nigeria is often called the "Giant of Africa," owing to its population of over 221 million inhabitants in June 2023, the largest in Africa.

-UNICEF predicts that births in the country will represent 10% of the total births in the world by 2050.
+UNICEF predicts that births in the country will represent 10% of the world's total births by 2050.

-With the new eID program, the country is also signaling the start of the broadest financial inclusion program on the continent.
+With the new e-ID program, the country is also signaling the broadest financial inclusion program on the continent.

-The new secure document is providing an official proof of identity to Nigerians 16 years and older.
+The new secure document provides official proof of identity to Nigerians 16 years and older.